rvldpw/Bangkok-Airbnb-Analysis/README.md

 Developed as part of a **Data Science & Analytics program at Purwadhika Digital School**, this project simulates real-world pricing and revenue management decision-making for Airbnb’s marketplace.

-It is designed to support **Revenue Management / Pricing teams** by identifying demand patterns, optimizing host pricing behavior, and improving supply allocation across Bangkok.
+It is designed to support **Revenue Management / Pricing teams** by identifying demand patterns, optimizing host pricing for existing listings, and improving supply allocation across Bangkok.

 ---